 into the Journey we Go - Going through Menopause

 The very thought of peri menopause can be daunting and overwhelming for some women, especially those experiencing all of the crazy ups and downs that happen with your shifting hormones (I know it came fast and furious for me), but if you shift your approach and mindset the journey through menopause can be rewarding and enlightening.
 This is the next chapter of your life, a second spring (in traditional Chinese medicine terms) and one that we must be present for, through the good, bad and maybe at times a bit ugly.

 You have reached menopause when you haven’t had your period for at least 12 months consecutively.
 The average age of women transitioning into this is late 40’s to mid 50’s.
 Exercise, nutrition and self care is definitely a priority now to reduce any of those lingering symptoms typical with this time but it’s also important to set your body up for a better outcome as we age – seek some help with a professional if needed.

 Some typical symptoms include:

 Now that your period has stopped flowing for 12 months it is important to focus on your bones, brain, breasts and heart as the drop in estrogen affects these greatly!
 Check in with your doctor and health practitioner to see what tests you should do now like bone density scan, colon check and mammogram.

-I’m sorry to say there is no time frame or quick answers to getting over the hump of menopause, as every woman is different, but the most important thing to think about during this time is how all of these shifts now play a large role in your health moving forward.
+I’m sorry to say there is no time frame or quick answers to getting over through menopause and feeling “like yourself again”, as every woman is different, but the most important thing to think about during this time is how all of these shifts now play a large role in your health moving forward.
 The reduction of estrogen will have a profound affect on your body (physically and mentally) so the more you can do to support your journey through Perimenopause and beyond from a whole body perspective the better outcome you may have in your later years (see the list above).
 Conversations and education are valuable tools.